 HAWKEN, Paul, LOVINS, Amory and LOVINS, Hunter, Natural Capitalism, Earthscan Publications, London, 1999..

 HELLER Robert., Culture Shock: the office revolution, Hodder & Stoughton, London, 1990.
-Two decades down the road this is great hindsight reading, especially the parts that grapple with the effects of IT.
+Three decades down the road this is great hindsight reading, especially the parts that grapple with the effects of IT.
 The era is pre-internet, but e-mail is just on the map.
-The chapter on Rank Xerox is especially fascinating.
-Shows how hard it is to make solid predictions, even in a relatively short timescale.
+The chapter on Rank Xerox shows how hard it is to make solid predictions, even in a relatively short timescale.

 HELLMAN, Louis.
 Architecture for Beginners, A Writers and Readers Documentary Comic Book, 1984.
 The best short introduction to architecture, bar none.